urbit/urbit/urb/zod/pub/docs/dev/hoon/leap-in/marks.md

 '57'
 ```

-There's no requirement, implicit or otherwise, that conversions
+ASCII 9 is 57.
+There's no requirement, implicit or otherwise,
-back and forth between marks be inverses of each other.
-These
+that conversions back and forth between marks be inverses of each
-are semantic conversions, in that they refer to the same concept.
+other.
+These are semantic conversions, in that they refer to the
+same concept.
 They're not isomorphisms.

 Let's play around a little more: